apache/cassandra/doc/source/new/transientreplication.rst

 The optimization that is made possible with transient replication is called "Cheap quorums", which implies that data redundancy is increased without corresponding increase in storage usage.

-Transient replication is useful when sufficient full replicas are unavailable to receive and store all the data.
+Transient replication is useful when sufficient full replicas are available to receive and store all the data.
 Transient replication allows you to configure a subset of replicas to only replicate data that hasn't been incrementally repaired.
 As an optimization, we can avoid writing data to a transient replica if we have successfully written data to the full replicas.